MANUFACTURING BUSINESS

-Accounting for a Manufacturing Company
+Accounting and Bookkeeping for Manufacturing Company

-Accounting for Manufacturing Business
+Accounting and Bookkeeping for Manufacturing Company

 Accounting for a manufacturing business deals with the cost of goods sold and inventory valuation.
 Other types of entities either don't use these notions very often or do so in a more basic way.
 The ideas are developed further below: